AllskyTeam/allsky/README.md

 * version **v2022.MM.DD**:
 	* Allsky package:
-		* Many settings were added, and can be modified in the WebUI:
+		* Several settings were added and can be modified in the WebUI:
 			* **Max Auto-Exposure** for day and night.
 When using auto exposure, exposure lengths will not exceed this number.
 			* **Max Auto-Gain** for day and night.
 When using auto gain, gain values will not exceed this number.
 			* **Auto White Balance**, **Red Balance**, and **Blue Balance** are now available for day and night.
 			* **Frames to Skip** for day and night determine how many initial auto exposure frames to ignore when starting Allsky during the day and night, while the auto exposure algorithm hones in on the correct exposure.
 These frames are often over or under exposed.
 			* **Aggression** determines how much of a calculated exposure change should be applied.
 This helps smooth out brightness changes, for example, when a car's headlights appear in one frame.
+			* **Mean Target** (RPiHQ only) for day and night.
+This specifies the target brightness when in auto exposure mode and works best if auto gain is also enabled.
 		* Latitue and longitude can now be specified as either a decimal number (e.g., 32.29) or with N, S, E, W (e.g., 32.29N).
+		* Sanity checking is done on crop and image resize settings before performing those actions.
+For example, sizes must be positive, even numbers and the crop area must fit within the image.
+		* The log output of the ZWO and RPiHQ cameras is more similar, aiding in debugging and maintenance.
+		* Several bugs and minor enhancements were made.
 	* WebUI:
 <!--
 		* The WebUI is now installed as part of the larger Allsky installation.
 The [allsky-portal](https://github.com/thomasjacquin/allsky-portal) repository will be removed.